 IROs are Social Workers, who are also required to be experienced Social Work Managers.
 All local authorities have a duty to appoint an IRO to every child in care.
 IROs are required to oversee and scrutinise the Care Plan of the child/ young person and ensure that everyone who is involved in that child’s/ young person’s life fulfils his or her responsibilities.

-The responsibilities of IROs are set out in the IRO Handbook
+The role of the IRO is prescribed in law and is set out in the IRO Handbook

 There is a version of the IRO handbook especially designed for children and young people.

-What Are IROs supposed to do for children?
+What Are IROs supposed to do for children and young people?

-- Make sure that the local authority is a good “corporate parent” to children in care, this means children in care get the same services as other children would and that their “corporate parent” does everything as well for them as a good parent would do for their own child at home.
+- Make sure that the local authority is a good “corporate parent” to all children and young people in care.
+This means children and young people in care get the same services as other children and young people would and that their “corporate parent” does everything as well for them as a good parent would do for their own child at home.